ShadowRadiance/advent-of-code-2021/2023-go/instructions/day03.md

 - Adding up all of the gear ratios produces `467835`.

 What is the sum of all of the gear ratios in your engine schematic?

+Your puzzle answer was 84907174.

+Both parts of this puzzle are complete!
+They provide two gold stars: **